sdt/Log-Any-Plugin-ANSIColor/README.md

 [![Build Status](https://travis-ci.org/sdt/Log-Any-Plugin-ANSIColor.svg?branch=master)](https://travis-ci.org/sdt/Log-Any-Plugin-ANSIColor)
 # NAME

-Log::Any::Plugin::ANSIColor - Auto-colorize logs using Term::ANSIColor
+Log::Any::Plugin::ANSIColor - Auto-colorize Log::Any logs with Term::ANSIColor

 # SYNOPSIS

+    use Log::Any::Adapter 'Stderr';     # Choose any adapter that makes sense

     use Log::Any::Plugin;

-    Log::Any::Plugin->add('ANSIColor', default => 1, debug => 'blue on_white');
+    Log::Any::Plugin->add('ANSIColor'); # Use the default colorscheme

+    # In this or any other module
+    use Log::Any qw( $log );

+    $log->alert('Call the police!');    # Prints as red on white

 # DESCRIPTION

-Log::Any::Plugin::ANSIColor applies ANSI colors to log messages depending on the log level.
+Log::Any::Plugin::ANSIColor automatically applies ANSI colors to log messages depending on the log level.

+# USAGE

+Adding the plugin with no extra arguments gives the default colorscheme.
+Info and notice messages have no special coloring.

+    Log::Any::Plugin->add('ANSIColor');

+Specify some colors to completely replace the default colorscheme.
+Only the specified colors are applied.

+    Log::Any::Plugin->add('ANSIColor',
+            error   => 'white on_red',
+            warning => 'black on_yellow',
+    );

+Use `default => 1` to include the default colorscheme with customisations.
+Default colors can be switched off by specifying `'none'` as the color.

+    Log::Any::Plugin->add('ANSIColor',
+            default => 1,               # use default colors
+            error   => 'white on_red',  # override error color
+            warning => 'none',          # turn off warning color );

+Valid colors are any strings acceptable to `colored` in [Term::ANSIColor](https://metacpan.org/pod/Term::ANSIColor). eg. `'blue'` `'bright_red on_white`

 # LICENSE